CLICK TO PLAY THIS EPISODE

 - What are the Covered Passages?

-- Where are the best covered passages in Paris?
+- Where can you explore the Covered Passages in Paris?

 - How French Kings and Noblemen created the Galleries